-This is the most obvious use that comes to mind when looking at a tarp and it can help you cover anything that needs to be protected from the elements or that needs to be camouflaged.
+This is the most obvious use that comes to mind when looking at a tarp.
+It can help you cover anything that needs to be protected from the elements or that needs to be camouflaged.
 You can put it over your bug out vehicle, packs or other outdoor equipment if you want to protect it from prying eyes.
-You can use a rope or paracord in order to keep it in place in case of wind or heavy rains.
+Use a rope or paracord in order to keep it in place in case of wind or heavy rains.

-I’ve used my tarp as a ground cloth on many occasions to keep myself and my equipment dry in damp or rainy weather.
-You can also use a tarp as a ground cloth to protect your sleeping bag from the rocks and branches that are hidden under your shelter.
+I’ve used my tarp as a ground cloth on many occasions.
+It helped me and my equipment stay dry in damp or rainy weather.
+You can also use a tarp as a ground cloth to protect your sleeping bag from rocks and branches that are hidden under your shelter.
 You won’t believe how easy it is to poke or tear your gear when camping in the wilderness.

 Recommended reading: How to make a tarp shelter- 15 designed explained

 If you don’t have anything to sleep in you can make yourself a makeshift bedroll.
 Lay the tarp out as a square or rectangle and lay down on it.
 Next, fold the bottom edge up over your feet.
 Then fold the left and right edges over you.
 If you hold the edges in place and roll onto your stomach you will now have a shelter against the wind and elements.
 It will not come undone if you are the type of sleeper that moves around during the night.
 There are various ways you can use a tarp to make a sleeping bag.
 You can also use it in conjunction with your sleeping bag for added insulation.